-After installing 1madmin and before running 1madmin for the first time, replace the OpenSSL dynamic libraries in the 1madmin install directory with the updated versions.
+After installing lmadmin and before running lmadmin for the first time, replace the OpenSSL dynamic libraries in the lmadmin install directory with the updated versions.

 Note • The Lmadmin provided for AIX platforms does not support OpenSSL decoupling.
 Therefore, the AIX Lmadmin is linked against the static libraries of OpenSSL.